 Creating and Configuring a DAO¶

-This guide will walk you through creating and configuring your own DAO using playbooks.
+This guide walks through creating and configuring your own DAO using governance playbooks.

 Choose a Playbook¶